Pacira BioSciences (PCRX) Set to Announce Quarterly Earnings on Wednesday

-Pacira BioSciences (NASDAQ:PCRX – Get Rating) is scheduled to be releasing its earnings data on Wednesday, February 22nd.
+Pacira BioSciences (NASDAQ:PCRX – Get Rating) will be announcing its earnings results on Wednesday, February 22nd.

 Wall Street Analyst Weigh In

-PCRX has been the subject of several recent research reports.
-Wedbush reaffirmed an “outperform” rating and set a $60.00 target price on shares of Pacira BioSciences in a report on Tuesday, January 31st.
-Needham & Company LLC cut their price target on shares of Pacira BioSciences from $66.00 to $63.00 and set a “buy” rating on the stock in a research note on Friday, January 6th.
-BMO Capital Markets lowered their price target on Pacira BioSciences from $60.00 to $52.00 and set a “market perform” rating for the company in a report on Friday, January 6th.
-HC Wainwright cut their price target on Pacira BioSciences from $76.00 to $69.00 and set a “buy” rating for the company in a research note on Friday, February 10th.
+PCRX has been the subject of a number of analyst reports.
+Cowen cut their price target on Pacira BioSciences from $54.00 to $50.00 in a research note on Wednesday, December 14th.
+Needham & Company LLC cut their price objective on Pacira BioSciences from $66.00 to $63.00 and set a “buy” rating for the company in a research report on Friday, January 6th.
+BMO Capital Markets cut their price objective on Pacira BioSciences from $60.00 to $52.00 and set a “market perform” rating for the company in a research report on Friday, January 6th.
+Truist Financial cut their price objective on Pacira BioSciences from $68.00 to $63.00 in a research report on Wednesday, January 18th.
 Finally, Cowen cut their price objective on Pacira BioSciences from $54.00 to $50.00 in a research report on Wednesday, December 14th.
-Two research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Pacira BioSciences presently has a consensus rating of “Moderate Buy” and an average target price of $62.00.
+Two investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Pacira BioSciences currently has a consensus rating of “Moderate Buy” and a consensus target price of $62.00.

 Institutional Trading of Pacira BioSciences